samuraiseoul/Lambdoll/README.md

 tests using puppeteer in AWS Lambda easy.

 ##### IMPORTANT CAVEAT!
-When bundling to push to lambda, be sure to do your production npm install with the following environment parameters.
+When bundling to push to lambda, be sure to do your production npm install withsdf the following environment parameters.

 ```